Veluchs/BoulderNet/README.md

-# BoulderNet - A MaskRCNN to detect and segment climbing holds
+# BoulderNet - A Mask R-CNN to detect and segment climbing holds

 Python script used to finetune a pretrained MaskRCNN netowork with different backbones.
 Trained on a custom Dataset containing Fotos of different Climbing Walls in different gyms.
 The model returns instance masks of climbing holds.